Vito0912/abs_flutter/README.md

 For Android, iOS*<sup>1</sup>, Windows, Linux, and Web*<sup>2</sup>

+## Important
+> If you're interested in trying out the Android version of this app, please reach out to me via [email](mailto:cedar-onyx-feast@duck.com).
+I'll add you to the beta testing group on the Google Play Store.
+It is currently private.
+Your participation is crucial, as I need testers to be able to create a public beta.
+>
+> Alternatively, you can download the APK from the release section.
+However, joining the beta would greatly assist in bringing the app to the Play Store sooner.

 This is a third-party app for the Audiobookshelf server, designed to maintain a single codebase for multiple OS platforms.\
 The app is written in Dart and utilizes the Flutter framework.\
 While the current version may not include all the features of the first-party app, it is a work in progress with ongoing development.